google/closure-templates/documentation/reference/expressions.md

 To reference a variable, use a dollar sign `$` followed by the variable name.
 For example: `$foo`

-### globals

-WARNING: Compile time globals are deprecated.
-Use [Soy constants](constants.md) instead.

-A global is a reference that looks like a simple dotted identifier sequence.

-`foo.bar.Baz`

-Globals can be configured with the compiler via the `--compileTimeGlobalsFile` flag.

-TIP: You can use the [`{alias ...}`](file-declarations.md#alias) directive to abbreviate globals.

-It is an error in the compiler to reference a global that doesn't have a definition at compile time, however, if you are only compiling for JavaScript then legacy code can use [`unknownJsGlobal`](functions.md#unknownJsGlobal).

 ## Operators

 ### Precedence